NomaanA/pi-sensors/ReadMe.md

 # LM75A
 LM75A is a cheap temperature sensor that uses the I2C bus on your raspberry pi to read the current temperature.
-If yours come with the board as shown in photo below, you can hook it up to you pi.
+If yours came with the board as shown in photo below, you can hook it up to you pi.

 ![](lm75a.jpg)